 Jake Blumberg, executive director, GiveMN

 When working with volunteers, the "Three R’s” – recruiting, rewarding, and retaining – are vital to your mission.
 In this session you will hear strategies for each “R” as they relate to your organization’s volunteers, plus review other essential components in volunteer program structure.
 You will leave with specific tactics that other organizations have found successful.

 Zeeda Magnuson, consultant, HandsOn Twin Cities

 Nonprofits as Advocates

 Minnesota and the world are a better place when nonprofits connect with and educate policy makers and tell the story of their organizations and communities.
-Join us to learn how advocacy can further your organization’s mission, the rules for nonprofit advocacy, and the basics of how to tell the story of your organization, it’s impact and communities in the advocacy context, which is also the fundraising, community relations, and many other contexts.
+Join MCN's policy experts to learn how advocacy can further your organization’s mission, the rules for nonprofit advocacy, and how to tell the story of your organization within the context of advocacy

 Principles and Practices for Nonprofit Excellence

 MCN’s Principles and Practices for Nonprofit Excellence cite 133 ways that organizations can ensure stability, quality and transparency.
 These 133 practices are often common sense, sometimes mandated by law, and always “best practice” recommendations for nonprofit success.
 Learn how these practices can help you keep the passion for your work by building an excellent nonprofit.

 Amy Brugh, principal, Amy Brugh Consulting and Jesse Chang, VISTA program coordinator, Minnesota Council of Nonprofits